GSBicalho/TrueNgine/README.md

 ## Generating Shapes

-There are two formats of files in the Politopes folder.
+There are two formats of files in the Polytopes folder.
 They can both be used to create the same shapes, but are generated differently.

 ### NDP Files
 NDP Files were generated (mostly) by hand.
 As an example here, we will use the file `Polytopes\hypercube.ndp`.